Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Characterization of generalized Kerr-de Sitter metrics

 \section{Characterization of generalized Kerr-de Sitter metrics}

-In this section, we will apply the results obtained in the previous sections to find a characterization of the generalized Kerr-de Sitter metrics \cite{Gibbons2005}.
+In this section, we will apply the results obtained in the previous sections to find a characterization of the higher dimensional Kerr-de Sitter metrics.
+These were firstly formulated in five dimensions in \cite{Hawk99} and latter extended {to arbitrary dimensions} in \cite{Gibbons2005}.
 We first prove that these metrics admit a smooth conformally flat $\scri$.
 Then we combine with Theorem \ref{theognweyl} to determine their initial data at $\scri$, which is straightforwardly computable from equation \eqref{eqexpweyl}.
 The data corresponding to Kerr-de Sitter in all dimensions are analytic.
-Therefore, as noted at the beginning of section \ref{appendixKID}, the identification of their data provide a characterization of the metric also in the case of $n$ even.
+Therefore, by Theorem \ref{theokichen}, the identification of their data provides a characterization of the metric also in the case of $n$ even.
 Hence, we perform the analysis simultaneously for $n$ even and odd.
+We stress that the initial data for Kerr-de Sitter in any dimensions turn out to be a natural extension of the data in the $n=3$ case \cite{KdSlike},\cite{KdSnullinfty}, which in turn is directly related to a local spacetime characterization of the Kerr-NUT-de Sitter family of metrics \cite{marsseno15}.
+This result provides a clear geometric reason why the higher-dimensional Kerr-de Sitter metrics in \cite{Hawk99}, \cite{Gibbons2005} are indeed directly linked to the Kerr-de Sitter metric in spacetime dimension four.

-Like in the four dimensional case, the generalized Kerr-de Sitter metrics are $n+1$-dimensional Kerr-Schild type metrics.
+Like in the four dimensional case, the generalized Kerr-de Sitter metrics are $(n+1)$-dimensional Kerr-Schild type metrics.
 Namely, they admit the following form

 with $\widetilde{g}_{dS}$ the de Sitter metric, $k$ is a null (w.r.t. to both $\tilg$ and $\widetilde{g}_{dS}$) field of 1-forms and $\widetilde{\mathcal{H}}$ is a smooth function.
 In order to unify the $n$ odd and $n$ even cases in one single expression, we define the following parameters